zhztheplayer/OAP/docs/OAP-User-Guide.md

 spark.sql.oap.parquet.data.cache.enable     true     #for parquet fileformat spark.sql.oap.orc.data.cache.enable         true     #for orc fileformat
 ```
+You should change the parameter spark.memory.offHeap.size value according to the availability of DRAM capacity to cache data.

 Step 2.
-Run Spark ***ThriftServer***
+Launch Spark ***ThriftServer***

-You should run Spark ***ThriftServer*** with the beeline scripts to use OAP DRAM cache, ThriftServer launchs Spark applications which can cache hot data for a long time backstage, and it can also accept query requests from different clients at the same time.

-To directly verify DRAM Cache function, we reuse table `oap_test` created in the [Working with OAP Index](#Working-with-OAP-Index).
+After configuration, you can launch Spark Thift Server.
+And use Beeline command line tool to connect to the Thrift Server to execute DDL or DML operations.
+And the data cache will automatically take effect for Parquet or ORC file sources.
+To help you to do a quick verification of cache functionality, below steps will reuse database metastore created in the [Working with OAP Index](#Working-with-OAP-Index) which contains `oap_test` table definition.
+In production, Spark Thrift Server will have its own metastore database directory or metastore service and use DDL's  through Beeline for creating your tables.

-When we run ```spark-shell``` to create table `oap_test`, `metastore_db` will be created, so we need to run Thrift JDBC server in the same directory of `metastore`.
+When you run ```spark-shell``` to create table `oap_test`, `metastore_db` will be created in the directory from which you run '$SPARK_HOME/bin/spark-shell'.
+Go the same directory you ran Spark Shell and then execute the following command to launch Thrift JDBC server.
 ```
 . $SPARK_HOME/sbin/start-thriftserver.sh
 ```
 Step3.
-Use beeline and Connect to the JDBC/ODBC server in beeline with:
+Use Beeline and connect to the Thrift JDBC server using the following command, replacing the hostname (mythriftserver) with your own Thrift Server hostname.

 ```
-./beeline -u jdbc:hive2://vsr211:10000
+./beeline -u jdbc:hive2://mythriftserver:10000
 ```
-vsr211 is hostname, so you need change to your hostname.

-Step 4.
-Using DRAM Cache on table `oap_test`
-When ***0: jdbc:hive2://vsr211:10000>*** shows up, then you can directly use table oap_test, which is stored in the `default` database.
+After the connection is established, execute the following command to check the metastore is initialized correctly.

 ```
 > SHOW databases;
 > USE default;
 > SHOW tables;
 > USE oap_test;
 ```

-Step 5.
-Run query like
+Step 4.
+Run queries on table which will use the cache automatically.
+For example,

 ```
 > SELECT * FROM oap_test WHERE a = 1;
 > SELECT * FROM oap_test WHERE a = 2;
 > SELECT * FROM oap_test WHERE a = 3;
 ...
 ```
-Then you can find the cache metric with OAP TAB in the spark history Web UI.
+Step 5.
+To verify that the cache funtionality is used, you can open Spark History Web UI and go to OAP tab page.
+And check the cache metrics.
+The following picture is an example.

 ![webUI](./image/webUI.png)

 ### Use DCPMM Cache